 While this toy is technically labeled as a kids’ toy, we think your cat will enjoy it just as much.
 Not only will these super cute leaves make for excellent throw toys, but the fact that they’re crinkly will have your kitty coming back for more.

 These fun leaves require a few more materials than others on our list, but they’re still relatively easy to make.
 You can find the fall leaf pattern needed here, or if you’re feeling adventurous, you can make your own!
-Once you have the pattern you want, you’ll need to do a little cutting, a little stuffing with cellophane, then a bit of sewing (with either needle or machine).
+Once you have the pattern you want, you’ll need to do a little cutting, a little stuffing with cellophane, and then a bit of sewing (with either needle or machine).

 Happy leaf faces and leaf stitching are optional!

-7. Macaroon Cat Toy
+7. DIY Macaroon Cat Toy by Club Crafted

 |Materials:||Pastel felt, felt in contrasting color, pillow stuffing, thread, catnip|